sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PricingPlans/General.md

 <br>

+### Always provide annual subscriptions for each tier in addition to the normal interval.

-### Consider making pricing for each tier available for both monthly and annual subscriptions.
+Pricing for each tier should always be available for both regular tier (monthly for example) and annual subscriptions.
+Annual subscriptions present important advantages to a service provider.
+It garantees immediate income, prevents customer churn for a longer period and provides predicatability in revenue flow.

+It's common practice to make annual pre-paid payment cheaper to encourage users to opt for annual plans.

-TODO: Add description
+TODO: complement description

 <br>